-Visual Arts Heritage Arts (SF 50341)

-Exhibit an item of traditional art learned from another person or from a pattern (NO KITS may be entered in this class).
+Visual Arts Heritage Arts (SF 50341) Exhibit an item of traditional art learned from another person or from a pattern (NO KITS may be entered in this class).
 Non-original cross-stitched, knitted and crocheted items by pattern fit in this class.
 ALL ORIGINAL cross-stitched, knitted and crocheted items should be exhibited in Fiber Arts; (machine knitted items ARE NOT acceptable for this class.)
-Other possibilities include needlepoint, counted cross-stitch, crewel, embroidery, cutwork, Hardanger embroidery (embroidery openwork), macramé, baskets, candles, pysanki (decorated eggs), leather, baskets (made using a traditional pattern), traditional handmade dolls with handmade costumes, soaps made using nature dyes also can be made using hand-made molds or broken into chunks for display or candles.
+Other possibilities include: needlepoint, counted cross-stitch, crewel, embroidery, cut work, hardanger embroidery (embroidery openwork), macramé, candles, blacksmithing, pysanki (decorated eggs), baskets (made using a traditional pattern), traditional handmade dolls with handmade costumes, soaps made using nature dyes also can be made using hand-made molds or broken into chunks for display or candles.

-Exhibitors must also bring 1) the pattern or a copy of the pattern they used to create their traditional art; and 2) a description of the traditional origins of their art choice.
+Exhibitors in Heritage Arts must also bring 1) the pattern or a copy of the pattern they used to create their traditional art; and 2) a description of the traditional origins of their art choice.